 Every December, the Department of Justice hosts a ceremony to celebrate Ireland’s newest citizens – and this year was no different.
-However, the recent rise in Covid-19 cases meant an in-person event wasn’t possible.
+However, the recent rise in Covid-19 cases meant in-person citizneship ceremonies weren’t possible.

 So 1,800 new citizens took part in an online ceremony instead.